UEABIO/data-sci-v1/docs/appendix-b-updating-r.md

 updateR()
 ```

-As always, if you're having issues, please ask on Teams or book into a GTA session.
+As always, if you're having issues, please ask.